MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-speech-model-how-to.md

 ## Delete a speech model

 The [Delete Speech Model](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Delete-Speech-Model) API deletes the specified speech model.
-You cannot delete a model while it is in use for indexing or training.
+You can't delete a model while it is in use for indexing or training.

 ### Response